 C. difficile Prevention and Treatment clinical trials in progress.
-Click on each organization’s website listed to review their clinical trial study opportunities — Inquire if you or your loved one qualify to participate in their study.
+Click on each organization’s website listed to review their clinical trial study opportunities and inquire if you or your loved one qualify to participate in their study.

 To Learn More About Clinical Trials —

 ClinicalTrials.gov is a registry and results database of publicly and privately supported clinical studies of human participants conducted around the world.
 Learn more About Clinical Studies and About This Site, including relevant History, Policies, and Laws.
-Click on the link below to be redirected to the clinicaltrials.gov website:
+Click on the link below to be redirected to the clinicaltrials.gov website: https://clinicaltrials.gov/

 Clinical trials are conducted in a series of steps, called phases – each phase is designed to answer a separate research question.